 Our Board Certified Clinicians will review your medical history and perform an exam to look for any conditions that would affect one's safe participation in that particular activity.
 Other specific requirements of the physical may vary depending on the requirements of the organization.
 We can also provide at the same appointment any vaccines recommended based on CDC guidelines.

-Our Board Certified Doctors and Nurse Practitioners perform sports physicals for all high school and college sports as well as other activities and intramural sports:
+Our Board Certified Doctors, Nurse Practitioners, and Physician Assistants perform sports physicals for all high school and college sports as well as other activities and intramural sports: